LD SIG Forums in 2018

 at Shizuoka Convention & Arts Center (Granship) Shizuoka City, Shizuoka

-Keeping with the 2018 JALT International Conference theme of “Diversity and Inclusion,” this year’s LD SIG Forum on “Bringing Learners Together” will focus on what happens when learners take the opportunity to interact and connect with others both inside and out of the classroom.
-This year’s topics will include learner explorations of diversity, student fieldwork abroad, peer assessment and feedback, social learning spaces, sociocultural approaches to understanding culture, and other challenges and possibilities with learner development.
-Timed rounds of poster presentations will be followed by a discussion period where participants will be given an opportunity to reflect on the presentations while sharing their own research experiences, puzzles, and narratives about learner growth coming from encounters and interaction with others.
+Keeping with the 2018 JALT International Conference theme of “Diversity and Inclusion,” this year’s LD SIG Forum on “Bringing Learners Together” focused on what happens when learners take the opportunity to interact and connect with others both inside and out of the classroom.
+This year’s topics included learner explorations of diversity, student fieldwork abroad, peer assessment and feedback, social learning spaces, sociocultural approaches to understanding culture, and other challenges and possibilities with learner development.
+Timed rounds of poster presentations were followed by a discussion period where participants were given an opportunity to reflect on the presentations while sharing their own research experiences, puzzles, and narratives about learner growth coming from encounters and interaction with others.

 Lee Arnold: Issues, discoveries, and problem-solving in learner-centricity with peer learner assessment

 Tim Ashwell: Structuring presentations, discussions and record-keeping for greater engagement in learning

 Andy Barfield: Connecting with others through fieldwork and fieldwriting in Cambodia

 Nicole Gallagher: Learner explorations of diversity and inclusion prior to study abroad